dzvid/omnifood/notes.md

 ## Section 5: Build customer testimonials section (class="section-testimonials")

+Key tasks:
-[] How to create a beautiful background-image effect [] How to effectively communicate what customers have to say
+[x] How to create a beautiful background-image effect [x] How to effectively communicate what customers have to say

 <!--